Killed by *

 Google logoGoogle Station

-Google Station is a service which gives partners an easy set of tools to roll-out Wi-Fi hotspots in public places.
+Google Station was a service which gives partners an easy set of tools to roll-out Wi-Fi hotspots in public places.
 Google Station provides software and guidance on hardware to turn fiber connections into fast, reliable and safe Wi-Fi zones.

 GhostEssential PH-1